GeoscienceAustralia/sira/docs/source/ch03_installation.rst

 in the current directory.

 **Create AWS Instance using bash script:** |br|
-The top level directory of SIFRA has the script ``create-aws-instance.sh`` The script requires the `aws command line interface <https://aws.amazon.com/cli/>`_ to be installed on the machine.
+The top level directory of SIRA has the script ``create-aws-instance.sh`` The script requires the `aws command line interface <https://aws.amazon.com/cli/>`_ to be installed on the machine.
 It also requires access to AWS account credentials.